galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 > | ...   | ...       | ...     | ...    |
 {: .matrix}

 At this stage, all steps are complete: we have the list of identified spectra corresponding to a compound from the reference database.
 Since this process is dependent on the parameters we used along the way, the result should be considered dependent on them.
-To make enumerate this dependency, we each potential compound has assigned a confidence score.
+To enumerate this dependency, each potential compound has been assigned a confidence score.

 # Conclusion